wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

     ![Select Templated Elements](../images/working-with-business-rules/select-templated-elements.png)

-    Then click **Add Script** to update the script with the selected variables with auto-generated function bodies as shown below.
+    Then click **Add To Script** to update the script with the selected variables with auto-generated function bodies as shown below.
     ![Add Script](../images/working-with-business-rules/add-script.png)

 6. Edit the script to add the required functions.
 In this example, let's rename `myFunction1(input)` to `getUsername(email)`, and `myFunction2(input)` to `validateTimeRange(number)`.